evans-kithinji/alx-system_engineering-devops/0x00-shell_basics/README.md

 2. A script that changes the working directory to the user’s home directory.
 You are not allowed to use any shell variables
 3. A script to display current directory contents in a long format
 4. A script to display current directory contents, including hidden files (starting with .).
 Use the long format
+5. A script to display current directory contents, using Long format with user and group IDs displayed numerically And hidden files (starting with .)